blackberry/BWS-Samples/README.md

 - Samples for 10.2 have different sets of output for both BDS and UDS.
 - To run the AuthenticationSample.java app, make sure that the project also includes Krb5LoginModuleConfiguration.java and ServiceTicketGenerator.java as separate files.

-## 12.x Samples
+## BES12 and BlackBerry UEM Samples
-The samples ahve been tested with both BES12 and BlackBerry UEM.
+The samples in this repository have been tested with both BES12 and BlackBerry UEM.
+In the samples, any references to BES12 are interchangeable with BlackBerry UEM.

 In BES12 and BlackBerry UEM, SSO authentication is not supported.
 The AuthenticationSample apps still include this functionality for compatibility with BES10.

 ### C&#35;